Monday of Week 24 of Ordinary Time – Gospel

 When the delegation returned to the centurion’s house, they found that the slave was totally well again.

 What strikes one so strongly in this story is the character of the centurion who contradicted every stereotype of the Roman soldier which the average person in Palestine would have had.
 He is kind and caring of his slave.
 He has contributed to the building of the local synagogue.
 He is extremely sensitive to Jewish customs and does not embarrass Jesus by approaching him directly.
 And, when Jesus offers to go to his house, he says that it is not necessary.
-He knows that Jesus, as a Jew, would become unclean by entering a Gentile house.
+He knows that Jesus, as a Jew, would become unclean by entering a gentile house.
 He is a good example how wrong we can be in generalising about certain kinds or classes of people.
-He also clearly illustrates how a Gentile could be, as the early Church only gradually discovered, a worthy person to belong to the Christian community.
-In fact, this story prepares the way for Luke’s account later in the Acts of the centurion, Cornelius, being received as the first Gentile member of the Christian community (Acts chap.
-10).

 The key factor, of course, in this healing story is the faith of the Gentile, a faith which Jesus said he had never encountered even among many of his own people.
 Beginning with Cornelius, this experience will be repeated in the early Church as the first Christians, all Jews, begin to realise that the Gentiles too are being called to follow Christ and that their Spirit-filled faith can be as strong as that of any of them.

-For us today it is a reminder that Jesus can reveal himself to the most unlikely persons and that we must never presume that a person is unfitted for the Christian life based on past behaviour or any other characteristics.
-God can call anyone and he does.
+For us today it is a reminder that Jesus can reveal himself to the most unlikely persons and that we must never presume that a person is unfit for the Christian life based on past behaviour or any other characteristics.
+God can, and does call anyone.
+Let us, too, follow the example of the centurion in our confidence in God’s healing power in our lives.